- FSOS 1211, 4 credits

 - Sponsoring U of M Department: Family Social Science

-- Fulfills U of M Requirement(s): Liberal Education Requirements—Social Science Core and the Diversity and Social Justice Theme
+- Fulfills U of M Requirement(s): Liberal Education Requirements—Social Science Core and the Race, Power, and Justice Theme

 - Teacher Applications: Check the Applicant Handbook for details.